A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you’ve retained your grandmothered or grandfathered plan, your plan may not include maternity care.

-And coverage that’s not regulated by the ACA (ie, “excepted benefits“) does not have to conform to any of the new rules.
+And coverage that’s not regulated by the ACA, including “excepted benefits,” does not have to conform to any of the new rules.
 So if you purchase a short-term insurance policy, a fixed indemnity plan, travel insurance, or other supplemental coverage, it’s not likely to provide any maternity benefits.

 Healthcare sharing ministries are also not regulated by the ACA (or state insurance departments, as they’re not technically considered insurance), so there’s no requirement that they provide maternity benefits.
 Some of these plans will allow members to share maternity costs, but there is often an exclusion for out-of-wedlock births, or for pregnancies that begin before the person joins the sharing ministry plan.

 If you’re buying a plan that’s not regulated by the ACA, there’s a good chance that it won’t cover maternity, and it’s also likely that your application will be rejected if you’re already pregnant when you apply for coverage.
-Individual major medical plans that are grandfathered or grandmothered can no longer be sold to new applicants, but excepted benefits can still be sold to new applicants, and can reject applicants based on medical history.
+Individual major medical plans that are grandfathered or grandmothered can no longer be sold to new applicants, but short-term plans, excepted benefits, health care sharing ministry plans, and Farm Bureau plans can still be sold to new applicants, and can reject applicants based on medical history.
 Pay attention to the fine print, and know that there are plans available in every state that do cover maternity care, although enrollment is limited to open enrollment periods and special enrollment periods, just the way it is for employer-sponsored plans.

 Is pregnancy a qualifying event that will allow me to enroll in health coverage?

-In most states, no. Some states — New York, Connecticut, Maine, Maryland, New Jersey, Rhode Island, and DC (and Colorado as of 2024) — provide a special enrollment period that begins when a pregnancy is confirmed by a medical provider.
-This is unusual, however, as most states allow a special enrollment period that begins when the baby is born, but not at the start of the pregnancy.
+In most states, no. Some states — New York, Connecticut, Maine, Maryland, New Jersey, Rhode Island, Vermont, Colorado, and DC — provide a special enrollment period that begins when a pregnancy is confirmed by a medical provider.
+But in most states, the special enrollment period only begins when the baby is born, and not at the start of the pregnancy.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.